 With that being said prayer is also deeply personal.
 And it is best to find your own unique way of communicating with God.
 When we are looking for certainty for the next step to take on our life journey, prayer is none negotiable.

 The tricky thing about prayer is that you do not always find a clear answer.
 However, this should never be a reason for you not to pray.
 I’ve found that when you really pray about things you will find a sense of peace or unease within yourself.
 And this sense of peace is something that only you can be certain of.

 Then, there is the power of communal prayer – asking others to pray with you.
-Especially when you stand before a very big decision, knowing that others are praying with you is very helpful and encouraging.
+Especially when you stand before a very big decision, knowing that others are praying for you is very helpful and encouraging.
 Combining what you hear and feel with what they heard or experienced about that particular situation, often forms a clearer perspective on what to do next.